samuil4/ts-data-layer-model/README.md

 > [Submit you feedback fere](https://github.com/samuil4/ts-data-layer-model/issues)

-> If you like where this is going please star this repo :)
+> If you like where this is going, please star this repo :)

 ## TO DO: